-- 2.1 The compliance target for 2.3, 2.4 and 2.5 of management control scorecard are based on the overall demographic representation of black people as defined in the regulations of Employment Equity Act and the Commission on Employment Equity Report as amended from time to time. - 2.2 In determining a Measured Entity's score, the target should be further broken down into specific criteria according to the different race sub-groups within the definition of black in accordance with the Employment Equity Act on equitable representation weighted accordingly. - 3 Key Measurement Principles - 3.1 A Measured Entity receives points by meeting the targets for participation of black people and black women at Board, Executive Management, Senior Management, Middle Management, Junior Management level and black employees with disabilities.
+- 2.7 The compliance target for 2.3, 2.4 and 2.5 of Management Control Scorecard are based on the overall demographic representation of Black People as defined in the regulations of Employment Equity Act and the Commission on Employment Equity Report as amended from time to time. - 2.8 In determining a Measured Entity's score, the target should be further broken down into specific criteria according to the different race subgroups within the definition of Black in accordance with the Employment Equity Act on equitable representation weighted accordingly.